L21s/twitterlivesearch/README.md

 *twitterlivesearch.properties*
 You can find instructions how to configure this API in /de.twitterlivesearch.api.configuration.build.AbstractConfiguration/ class.

+[In case you ask yourself: why didn't those guys make just one properties-File?
+We did not want to be too dependent on twitter4j API.
+So in case twitter4j updates its properties (but we do not update our entire API), you can still make use of the properties provided by the twitter4j-guys...]

 Use of the API itself is really simple.
 You need a main class which builds the TwitterLiveSearch object by making use of the TwitterLiveSearchFactory.